racket/rhombus/enforestation/0000-enforestation.md

 similar to referring to “Racket expansion,” by which we do not necessarily mean something involving `#lang racket`.

-_Suggestion:_ skip the “API” part of each section on a first reading.

-## Syntactic categories and transformer kinds
+## Syntactic categories

-Rhombus expansion involves four syntactic categories:
+Rhombus expansion involves various syntactic categories that determine different kinds of expansion contexts.
+The specific set of contexts depends on the language, and not the Rhombus expander, but here are some possible contexts:

  * declarations (in a module's immediate body or at the top level)